top of page

 Biofeedback training for HRV

-This article was written by our trainer Maria Vittoria Zulli Biofeedback training for HRV is an intriguing approach to enhancing self-awareness and control over physiological processes, particularly HRV.
+Biofeedback training for HRV is an intriguing approach to enhancing self-awareness and control over physiological processes, particularly HRV.
 This technique empowers individuals to actively influence their autonomic nervous system, promoting better well-being and potentially improving performance.
-A recent meta-analysis of 24 studies revealed that HRV biofeedback reduced self-reported stress and anxiety with a larg
+A recent meta-analysis of 24 studies revealed that HRV biofeedback reduced self-reported stress and anxiety with a large effect size (Goessl et al., 2017).
+Training to enhance Hear

 Oct 19, 20234 min read